Gelada: Reproduction and parenting

 Most births occur at night.
 Newborn infants have red faces and closed eyes, and they are covered in black hair.
 On average, newborn infants weigh 464 g.

 If a new male assumes mastery of a harem, females impregnated by the previous leader have an 80% likelihood of aborting, in a phenomenon known as the Bruce effect.
 Females come into estrus quickly after giving birth, so males have little incentive for practising infanticide, although it does occur in some communities in the Arsi region of Ethiopia, which may be an incentive for females to abort and avoid investing caring for an infant that will most likely be killed.
+Females also practice deceptive fertility signalling when conception is unlikely, a strategy to avoid infanticide.

 Infanticide in geladas remains fairly uncommon, though, compared to many primates that live in one-male units such as gorillas or gray langurs.
 The females that cancel their pregnancy are thought to bond with the new leader faster.
 When a male loses his position as dominant harem master, the females and new leader may allow him to remain in the social unit as a nonbreeding resident to act as a babysitter.
 This way, the ex-leader can protect any infants he had fathered from being killed by the new leader, the females can protect the infants fathered by him, and when the new leader faces a potential rival, the ex-leader will be more inclined to help support him in keeping rivals at bay.

 Mortality among infants occurs at its highest in the wet season, but on average, over 85% of infants survive to their fourth birthday, one of the great advantages of living in an environment with a food source few other animals can exploit, so is unable to sustain many large predators.

 Females that have just given birth stay on the periphery of the reproductive unit.
 Other adult females may take an interest in the infants and even kidnap them.
 An infant is carried on its mother's belly for the first five weeks, and thereafter on her back.
 Infants can move independently at around five months old.
 A subordinate male in a reproductive unit may help care for an infant when it is six months old.

 When herds form, juveniles and infants may gather into play groups of around 10 individuals.
 When males reach puberty, they gather into unstable groups independent of the reproductive units.
 Females sexually mature at around three years, but do not give birth for another year.
 Males reach puberty at about four to five years, but they are usually unable to reproduce because of social constraints and wait until they are about eight to ten years old.
 Average lifespan in the wild is 15 years.